Efficient many-body non-Markovian dynamics of organic polaritons: Calculating dynamics with PT-TEMPO

-\cref{fig:sm2b,fig:sm2c} show, respectively, convergence tests under changes in \(\delta t\) and \(\epsilon_{\text{rel.}}\) where the value of the photon number \(n/N\) was recorded (crosses) at \(t=4\)~ps for one set of system parameters (\(\Omega=200\)~meV, \(\Gamma_\uparrow=0.4\Gamma_\downarrow\); second line from bottom in \cref{fig:2a}).
-In these panels the data corresponding to the computational parameters that were finally chosen, \(\delta t= 2.5\)~fs and \(\epsilon_{\text{rel.}}=5\times 10^{-12}\), is indicated with a red circle.
+\cref{fig:sm2b,fig:sm2c} show, respectively, convergence tests under changes in \(\delta t\) and \(\epsilon_{\text{rel.}}\) where the value of the photon number \(n/N\) was recorded (crosses) at \(t=0.66\)~ps for one set of system parameters (\(\Omega=200\)~meV, \(\Delta=20\)~meV, \(\Gamma_\uparrow=0.4\Gamma_\downarrow\)).
+In these panels the data corresponding to the computational parameters that were finally chosen, \(\delta t= 0.4\)~fs and \(\epsilon_{\text{rel.}}=5\times 10^{-12}\), is indicated with a red circle.
 For comparison, we include results (filled circles) obtained using the original (non-PT) implementation~\cite{Strathearn2018} of the TEMPO method.
 Note that the accuracy of the two algorithms for a given set of computational parameters is not necessarily the same, because of the different ordering of tensor contractions in the two approaches.
-In particular, we noticed the error in the PT-TEMPO calculation become unstable below \(\delta t= 2.5\)~fs at \(\epsilon_{\text{rel.}}=5\times 10^{-12}\) (\cref{fig:sm2b}) whilst the TEMPO results remained stable down to \(\delta t = 0.6\)~fs at this precision.
+In particular, we noticed the error in the PT-TEMPO calculation become unstable below \(\delta t= 0.4\)~fs at \(\epsilon_{\text{rel.}}=5\times 10^{-12}\) [\cref{fig:sm2b}] whilst the non-PT results remained stable down to \(\delta t = 0.1\)~fs at this precision.
 This issue could not be resolved by further increases in precision, likely due to operations required to calculate singular values reaching the limits of machine (floating point) precision.
-Similarly in \cref{fig:sm2c} at \(\delta t = 2.5\)~fs we found no benefit in reducing \(\epsilon_{\text{rel.}}\) below \(5\times 10^{-12}\), instead we only see fluctuations in the PT-TEMPO results about the value provided by TEMPO.
-The discrepancy between the two implementations did allow us to quantify the error in the PT-TEMPO calculation at \(\delta t =2.5\)~fs, \(\epsilon_{\text{rel.}}=5\times 10^{-12}\), taking the \(\delta t = 0.6\)~fs TEMPO result as an exact reference.
+Similarly in \cref{fig:sm2c} at \(\delta t = 0.4\)~fs we found no benefit in reducing \(\epsilon_{\text{rel.}}\) below \(5\times 10^{-12}\), instead observing fluctuations in the PT-TEMPO results about the non-PT value.
+The discrepancy between the two implementations did allow us to quantify the error in the PT-TEMPO calculation at \(\delta t =0.4\)~fs, \(\epsilon_{\text{rel.}}=5\times 10^{-12}\), taking the \(\delta t = 0.1\)~fs non-PT result as an exact reference.
 This was done for three difference pump strengths at \(\Omega=200\)~meV to produce \cref{fig:sm2d}.
-By \(\delta t = 2.5\)~fs, the estimated error is well below \(0.5\%\) in each case.
+By \(\delta t = 0.4\)~fs, the estimated error is well below \(0.5\%\) in each case.